Have you gone out and bought an Aeropress because you heard great reviews about it? And now you can’t figure out how to make decent coffee with it?

 - Pour the rest on in 25 seconds.

-then slowly press the plunger into the bottom until you can hear the air seeping out.
+- Then, slowly press the plunger to the bottom till you can hear the air seeping out.

 This is especially true if you are traveling and cannot get boiling water the next morning.
-Maybe you are facing a long bus journey.
-In that situation, it is brilliant to be able to make a bottle of cold brew the day inside a plastic bottle.
-In the morning, you filter it in the Aeropress.
+Maybe you are on a long bus journey.
+In that situation, it is brilliant to make a bottle of cold brew the day inside a plastic bottle.

-Cold brew is often good to brew in a 1:10 ratio, but rather brew a little too concentrated, so you can always mix with ice, water or milk afterwards.
+Cold-brew is often good to brew in a 1:10 ratio, but rather brew a little too concentrated, so you can always mix with ice, water or milk afterward.

-Therefore, it is a little unfortunate that Aeropress is just being sold on the grounds that it is a very quick and simple way to make coffee.
-This is how it is far from it.
+Therefore, it is unfortunate that Aeropress is just being sold because it is a speedy and simple way to make coffee.
+This is far from reality.

-I hope you can use some of the above techniques to get much more out of your Aeropress than today.
+I hope you can use some of the above techniques to get much more out of your Aeropress than you currently are.

-Remember, adjusting to only one parameter at a time when experimenting with your brewing.
+Remember, to adjust only one parameter at a time when experimenting with your brewing.
 However, I would still urge you to try very different approaches, as they may all be justified.